pedrosdev/qr-code-component/README-template.md

 ### What I learned

-I improved my skills of semantic HTML by using landmark tags like '<main>' and '<footer>' instead of the generic ones like '<div>'.
+I improved my skills of semantic HTML by using landmark tags like 'main' and 'footer' instead of the generic ones like 'div'.
 Also, I got to practice using flexbox to stylize my page, which is good because I was not used to it yet.

 ## Author